 Also many moms skip the size 1/2 diapers all together, but at the time they were significantly cheaper than size 2 so I went with it.
 If you don’t use size 1-2, consider those size 2s.

 As to how much you should spend on each diaper, that depends on how you plan to shop.
-I am going to throw out a surprising fact, get ready… Fact – you will spend more money on diapers at places like Costco buying in bulk then you will buying small packs at drugstores like CVS with coupons and sales.
+I am going to throw out a surprising fact, get ready… Fact – you will spend more money on diapers at places like Costco buying in bulk then buying small packs at drugstores with coupons and sales or Amazon with the Amazon Family discount.

 It’s true.
 I promise.